mnsv73/brain-tumour-segmentation/README.md

 ---

 ### About the dataset
 The dataset is taken from SICAS Medical Image Repisotry, BRATS 2015: Brain Tumour Image Segemntation Challenge.
+More information on the dataset can be viewed from the Dataset_Information.ipynb.

 ---